Harvard Psilocybin Project

-The Harvard Psilocybin Project was a series of experiments in psychology conducted by Timothy Leary and Richard Alpert.
+The Harvard Psilocybin Project was a series of experiments aimed at exploring the effects of psilocybin intake on the human mind conducted by Timothy Leary and Richard Alpert.
 The founding board of the project consisted of Leary, Aldous Huxley, David McClelland (Leary's and Alpert's superior at Harvard University), Frank Barron, Ralph Metzner, and two graduate students who were working on a project with mescaline.

 Description

 The experiments began some time in 1960 and lasted until March 1962, when other professors in the Harvard Center for Research in Personality raised concerns about the legitimacy and safety of the experiments in an internal meeting.
 Leary and Alpert's experiments were part of their personal discovery and advocacy of psychedelics.
-As such, their use of psilocybin and other psychedelics ranged from the academically sound and open Concord Prison Experiment, in which inmates were given psilocybin in an effort to reduce recidivism, to frequent personal use.

-The Marsh Chapel Experiment, an example of the Project's activities, was run by a Harvard Divinity School graduate student under Leary's supervision.
-Boston area graduate divinity students were administered psilocybin as a part of a study designed to determine if the drug could facilitate the experience of profound religious states, and all of the ten divinity students reported such experiences.
+As such, their use of psilocybin and other psychedelics ranged from the academically sound and open Concord Prison Experiment, in which inmates were given psilocybin in an effort to reduce recidivism, and the Marsh Chapel Experiment, run by a Harvard Divinity School graduate student under Leary's supervision in which Boston area graduate divinity students were administered psilocybin as a part of a study designed to determine if the drug could facilitate the experience of profound religious states (where all ten divinity students reported such experiences), to frequent personal use.

 Huston Smith's last work, Cleansing the Doors of Perception, describes the Harvard Psilocybin Project in which he participated in the early 1960s as a serious, conscientious, mature attempt to raise awareness of entheogenic substances.
 Of the members of the subgroup in which Smith took part, Leary is not listed.

 History

 In 1960, Timothy Leary and Richard Alpert ordered psilocybin from Swiss-based company Sandoz with the intent to test if different administration modes lead to different experiences.
 To a greater extent, they believed that psilocybin could be the solution for the emotional problems of the Western man.

 The first test group was composed of 38 people of various backgrounds.
 Soothing environments were chosen to conduct the experiments.
 Each subject controlled its own intake dosage, and the lead researchers Leary and Alpert also ingested the substance.
-This study led to the conclusions that, while 75% of the subjects in general described their trip as pleasant, 69% were considered to have reached a «marked broadening of awareness».
+This study led to the conclusions that, while 75% of the subjects in general described their trip as pleasant, 69% were considered to have reached a "marked broadening of awareness".
 167 subjects in total participated to the 1960 study.
-At the end of the study, 95% of the subjects declared that the psilocybin experience had «changed their lives for the better».
+At the end of the study, 95% of the subjects declared that the psilocybin experience had "changed their lives for the better".

-In 1961, Leary decided to orient the study towards psilocybin and the rehabilitation of inmates.
-It resulted in the inmates being able to visualize themselves in a «cops-and-robbers game».
+In 1961, Leary decided to orient the study towards the possibility of psilocybin assisted rehabilitation of inmates.
+It resulted in the inmates being able to visualize themselves in a "cops-and-robbers game".